 - Renal and cardiac function

 How are cutaneous adverse effects managed in patients on lithium?

-For many patients, the mood disorder may be more disabling than the skin condition and lithium’s benefits may outweigh its side effects.
+For many patients, mood disorder may be more disabling than the skin condition, and lithium’s benefits may outweigh its side effects.

 - Most adverse effects of the skin are mild to moderate in severity, and lithium can be safely continued.
 The skin condition is treated as usual with local and systemic treatments.